CBIIT/mistelilab-hgps-sun2/Fig.3H/GRP94/TetONC661S_GRP94_SingleCells.md

 ### Read and Process Columbus data

-Recursively search the `data` directory and its subdirectories for files whose name includes the Glob patterns defined in the chunk above, and read the cell-level Columbus data from the results text files.
+Recursively search the `input` directory and its subdirectories for files whose name includes the Glob patterns defined in the chunk above, and read the cell-level Columbus data from the results text files.

 ``` r
 read_columbus_results <- function(path, glob) {